appserver-io/appserver/_docs/persistence-container.md

 ## Server-Side Component Types

 One may wonder how it is possible to have a component persistent in memory using PHP, a scripting language.
 Usually after every request the instance will be destroyed.
-The simple answer is: As appserver.io is provides containers that run as daemons, you can specify components, that are be loaded when the application server starts and are in memory until the server shuts down.
+The simple answer is: As appserver.io provides containers that run as daemons.
+You can specify components that are loaded when the application server starts and are in memory until the server shuts down.
 For simplicity reasons, the classes are called [Beans](http://en.wikipedia.org/wiki/Enterprise_JavaBeans), as it is done in Java.

 There are three different types of beans, `Session Beans`, `Message Beans` and `Entity Beans`.
 In version 1.0.0 we do not deliver support for `Entity Beans`, because the responsiblity therefore is up to ORM libraries like Doctrine.
 So we support Doctrine to handle database persistence.